 One alternative to paying for private schooling is simply to move.
 There are towns that are served almost entirely by good state schools that can rival private schools so there may be no need to send your child to private school at all.

 Making safe investments

 There are lots of companies out there who are willing to help you to invest your money but how do you know who to trust?

 • Read reviews online – this is a great way to find out what people are saying about companies and the experiences they have had with them.

 • Get references – investing your money is a big decision that will affect the lives of both you and your family.
 Don’t be afraid to ask for references, check up on them and speak to them about their experiences with the company.

 • Use your accountant or financial advisor – these professionals are trained to know the best ways to make your money work for you and will also be able to recommend reputable companies for you to use.

 by Geoff Dowling FCCA ACMA CGMA ACIS

 Please note that all advice in this article is the opinion of the author and we do not give professional investment advice.
-For more information about any of the subject matters discussed above, please contact the author and we will be able to put you in touch with the right people.
+For more information about any of the subject matters discussed above, please contact your own financial advisor.